MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 Your template will now include the changes you made.
 Any assessments that use this modified template will now show pending updates, and you’ll need to accept the updates to the assessments to reflect the changes made in the template.
 Learn more about [updates to assessments](compliance-manager-assessments.md#accept-updates-to-assessments).

 > [!NOTE]
 > If you use Compliance Manager in a language other than English, you’ll notice that some text appears in English when you export a template to Excel.
-The titles of actions (both your improvement actions and Microsoft actions) must be in English to be recognized by controls.
+The titles of actions (both your improvement actions and, where applicable, Microsoft actions) must be in English to be recognized by controls.
 If you make changes to an action title, be sure to write it in English so that the file imports correctly.

 ## Export a template

 You can export an Excel file that contains all of a template’s data.
 You’ll need to export a template in order to modify it, since this will be the Excel file you edit and upload in the [modification process](#modify-a-template).
+You can also export a template for reference if you want to use data from it while constructing a new custom template.

 To export your template, go to your template details page and select the **Export to Excel** button.